hay/facetool/README.md

     facetool.py swap -i face.jpg -t heads -o face-to-dir

+### Face position

+Show the pose of `face.jpg`

+    facetool.py pose -i face.jpg

+Create a new image called `face-pose.jpg` that shows the shape and pose of `face.jpg`

+    facetool.py pose -i face.jpg -o face-pose.jpg

 ### Media utilites
 Convert a movie file called `movie.mp4` to a set of JPG files in a directory called `frames` (used for video swapping)